 Vaishnava Hindus recognize that despite the various ways and methods that different acharyas teach, the apex of perfect yoga, and the ultimate goal of the human form of life, is the achievement of pure bhakti, or spiritual love.
 Yoga can be compared to a ladder.
 The lowest rung is yoga asanas and the highest rung—the culmination and definition of yoga—is perfect spiritual love.

-Jagad Guru appeared in this world in 1948 as Kris Butler, and lived in Hawaii from the time he was two years old.
-His spiritual quest began in his teens and he became a master of astanga and kundalini yoga by the time he was only 20 years old.
-Later, Jagad Guru came into contact with His Divine Grace Srila A.C.
+Jagad Guru appeared in this world in 1948 as Chris Butler, and lived in Hawaii from the time he was two years old.
+His spiritual quest began in his teens and he became a master of astanga and kundalini yoga by the time he was only 20.
+He founded the Haiku Meditation Center in Hawaii, with branches in Haiku on Maui and Sunset Beach on North Shore Oahu, where he taught Hatha and Kundalini Yoga.
+At the age of 23, Jagad Guru came into contact with His Divine Grace Srila A.C.
 Bhakivedanta Swami.
-Although Jagad Guru had already realized the impersonal Brahman feature of the Supreme Soul, or Nirvakalpa Samadhi, the teachings of Srila Bhaktivedanta Swami drew him beyond Brahman realization to the personal aspect of the Supreme Soul.
+Although Jagad Guru had already realized the impersonal Brahman feature of the Supreme Soul (Nirvakalpa Samadhi) the teachings of Srila Bhaktivedanta Swami drew him beyond Brahman realization to the personal aspect of the Supreme Soul.

 In 1970, Siddhaswarupananda offered himself and all his possessions at the feet of A.C.
 Bhaktivedanta Swami, begging to be accepted as a disciple.
 He offered all his properties, wealth, and the position he had as an honored teacher with hundreds of followers to become a humble servant of his spiritual master.
 Srila Bhaktivedanta Swami accepted him as a disciple and gave him the name Siddhaswarupananda, which means “one’s spiritual form which is full of bliss.”